These larger-than-life anime figures will pierce the heavens. And your wallet.

 Astro Boy is often credited for popularizing anime on a global scale, and even contemporary characters like Mega Man have drawn inspiration from the original boy robot.
 It should be no surprise, then, that a years-old life-size figure of Astro Boy would command unreal amounts of money.

-As an alleged prototype figure by Tada-Pro, this vintage creation comes complete with LED lights that still work to this day.
+As an alleged prototype figure by Tada-Pro, this vintage creation comes complete with LED lights that miraculously still function.
 While the current owners hope to sell this antique to a museum, it’s currently listed for purchase at $25,000.
 This does not include shipping fees estimated to be between $1,200 and $1,850, but honestly, if you’re the type of person looking to buy this, those numbers probably won’t faze you.
 We’re sure that those with stricter financial concerns would use that money to buy 25 Victorique de Blois porcelain dolls instead.